 Elevated CO2 had no effect on %Ndfa (p=0.472; Table 4).
-An interaction between fertilization and inoculation (p<0.001; Table 4) indicated that negative effects of increasing fertilization on %Ndfa (p<0.001; Table 4) were driven by inoculated plants (Tukey test of the fertilization-%Ndfa slope in inoculated plants: p<0.001), as there was no effect of fertilization on %Ndfa in uninoculated plants (Tukey test of the fertilization-%Ndfa slope in uninoculated plants: p>0.05; Fig. 4d).
+An interaction between nitrogen fertilization and inoculation (p<0.001; Table 4) indicated that negative effects of increasing nitrogen fertilization on %Ndfa (p<0.001; Table 4) were driven by inoculated plants (Tukey test of the nitrogen fertilization-%Ndfa slope in inoculated plants: p<0.001), as there was no effect of nitrogen fertilization on %Ndfa in uninoculated plants (Tukey test of the nitrogen fertilization-%Ndfa slope in uninoculated plants: p>0.05; Fig. 4d).
 These patterns were consistent for nodule biomass and root nodule biomass: root biomass (Table S4; Fig. S6).

-Table 4 Effects of fertilization, inoculation, and CO2 on whole-plant growth, carbon costs to acquire nitrogen, and investment in nitrogen fixation*
+Table 4 Effects of nitrogen fertilization, inoculation, and CO2 on whole-plant growth, carbon costs to acquire nitrogen, and investment in nitrogen fixation*